madsankern/DynamicProgramming/README.md

 * egm.py is a solver using endogenous grid
 * fd.py is a solver using finite difference
 * tools.py are taken from Thomas' code.
 For now, we only use the interp function from this
-* last_period.py solves the consumotion-housing problem in the terminal period
+* last_period.py solves the consumption-housing problem in the terminal period